Erudika/scoold/README.md

 [JDK 11 or higher](https://openjdk.java.net/) is required to build and run the project.
 All major operating systems are supported.

 1. Create a new app on [ParaIO.com](https://paraio.com) and copy your access keys to a file.
-2. Create Scoold's configuration file named `application.conf` with these properties:
+2. Create Scoold's configuration file named `scoold-application.conf` with these properties:
 	```ini
 	scoold.env = "production"
 	scoold.app_name = "Scoold"